mattkasun/netmaker-gui/README.md

 ## Installation:

 To use along side of your existing netmaker installation insert the following to your docker-compose.yml file

+CLIENT_MODE must be set to off for netmaker-gui to create networks properly;  netmaker functionality is not dictated by this setting, it is controlled by the CLIENT_MODE setting for the netmaker container.

 ```
 netmaker-gui